Movie

 benediction: the utterance of a blessing, especially at the end of a religious service

-bene: something good
+bene: something gooddic: to tell

 fly on the wall: if you say that you would like to be a fly on the wall on an occasion, you mean that you would like to hear what will be said or see what will happen while not being noticed